spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 ![](<../../assets/screenshots/image (1).png>)

 !!! info
-    If you want to use the modules within Spacelift Stacks, those stacks consuming the module need to be able to access the Space which the module resides.
-You can control the Space Inheritance configurations within [Space Access Control](../../concepts/spaces/access-control.md#inheritance).
+    Stacks that use private modules need access to the Space the modules reside in, which can be achieved via [Space Inheritance](../../concepts/spaces/access-control.md#inheritance).

 ### Sharing modules